alfaloo/tp/docs/DeveloperGuide.md

 #### Proposed Implementation

 The proposed undo/redo mechanism is facilitated by `VersionedMediCLI`.
-It extends `MediCLI` with an undo/redo history, stored internally as an `mediCLIStateList` and `currentStatePointer`.
+It extends `MediCLI` with an undo/redo history, stored internally as an `MediCLIStateList` and `currentStatePointer`.
 Additionally, it implements the following operations:

 * `VersionedMediCLI#commit()` — Saves the current MediCLI state in its history.